 If you find yourself in Washington, DC, with a morning or an afternoon to spare, consider crossing the sleepy Potomac into Virginia: On a warm, sunny day, a stroll through Old Town Alexandria is an engaging stroll through history–local and national.

-It is easy to get to Alexandria from DC by metro: head to the King Street Station on the Blue and Yellow lines and then hop on the free and colorful King Street Trolley.
-The trolley leaves the metro station every 15 minutes, every day, 11:30 am to 10:15 pm–here’s a map.
+It is easy to get to Alexandria from DC by metro: head to the King Street Station on the Blue and Yellow lines and then hop on the free King Street Trolley.
+The trolley leaves the metro station every 15 minutes, every day, 10 am to 10:15 pm Sunday through Wednesday and 10 am to midnight Thursday through Saturday.
 King Street is Old Town’s chief artery, with all main attractions revolving dependably around it (if you start by the metro, don’t miss the bizarre tower of the George Washington Masonic National Monument–the views from the observation deck and some of Washington’s artifacts are nothing short of impressive).

 My favorite way to enter the city, though, is by boat: regular water taxis and sightseeing cruises will take you to Alexandria’s Marina from DC’s Georgetown Dock and Maryland’s National Harbor.
-The 40-minute journey from Georgetown is especially picturesque–no matter how often I take it, I always enjoy the “Washington by Water” Monuments Cruise ($13 one-way or $26 round trip): In good weather, you can relax on the boat’s upper deck, with a drink in hand and a gentle breeze in your hair, listening to a leisurely account of all the monuments, buildings, and the general drama of nation-building along the way.
+The 45-minute journey from Georgetown is especially picturesque–no matter how often I take it, I always enjoy the “Washington by Water” Monuments Cruise ($14 one-way or $28 round trip): In good weather, you can relax on the boat’s upper deck, with a drink in hand and a gentle breeze in your hair, listening to a leisurely account of all the monuments, landmarks, and the general drama of nation-building along the way.

 Once in Alexandria, pause at the Marina for at least a little bit: it is always lively, with shore birds and street performers vying for your attention.
 The centerpiece of it all, somewhat unsightly in its utilitarian glory, is the Torpedo Factory, once just that and now a space for artist studios, workshops, galleries, and the Alexandria Archaeology Museum.

-Fortified and on your way back to King St., you may also wish to stop by Virtue’s neighbor, The Virginia Shop at 104 S. Union St., a treasure trove of old-world Virginia souvenirs and local delicacies.
+As you venture toward King St., you may wish to stop by The Virginia Shop at 104 S. Union St., a treasure trove of old-world Virginia souvenirs and local delicacies.
 Staff offer to keep your purchase at the store, so you can pick it up on your way back to the boat–thoughtful, charming, and hospitable.

-As for your historic journey through Old Town, begin at the beginning: the Ramsay House, Alexandria’s Visitors’ Center on King and Fairfax St., only two blocks away from the Marina.
+As for your historic journey through Old Town, begin at the beginning: the Ramsay House, Alexandria’s Visitors’ Center on King and Fairfax, only two blocks away from the Marina.

 Built for William Ramsay, a Scottish merchant and Alexandria’s first postmaster, this was one of the first houses to be erected in town, positioned to face the Potomac–back then, the river came up to the houses on Fairfax Street–so Ramsay would have a good view of his ships.
 Over time, the inhabitants of Fairfax Street, many of the city’s most important citizens, realized that riverfront views also meant rats, drunken sailors, and floods, so the river was filled, and the city grew by two blocks.
 The Ramsay House remained as it was, however, still ideally suited to welcome visitors arriving from the docks.